Category Archives: progressives

 That is, we don’t hear from teachers much as subject matter experts.
 Few of them are interested in policy because they aren’t wired that way.
 Most of the rest out there agitating have an agenda.

 I can’t think of many teachers who write on policy, period.
 Some who do have jobs at the top end of the teaching totem pole, which means they don’t have a clue what it’s like to teach low ability kids—and their opinions show this lack.
 Patrick Welsh writes pretty well about policy and really uses his experience to inform his policy opinions, although I don’t often agree with him.
 John Thompson left teaching recently, I think, but taught at high-poverty Oklahoma schools for a long time, and it shows.
 Paul Bruno, also writing on Alexander Russo’s blog, is a middle school science teacher working with “underserved” populations.
 Both Thompson and Bruno are well-read on policy, skeptical of most bromides, and have views informed by their teaching without being purely dominated by it.
+(Note from a decade later: Bruno went back to academia and is now a professor.)

 Part of the problem, of course, is that teachers can get fired or otherwise penalized if they have opinions too far outside the mainstream.
 I’m not the only teacher who thinks cognitive ability shapes the large outlines of academic achievement and that low scores in “failing” schools are caused neither by insufficient money nor bad teachers but fundamentally flawed expectations.
 And while Richard Posner agrees with me, I’m not going public with my views any time soon.